 It could be that although your household income has gone down, your spending has gone down as well.

 Heck, there is a slim chance you might even be better off stuck at home, especially if you are still being paid and working your normal job.
-In this case, you might have a once-in-a-lifetime opportunity to start saving and build up an emergency fund.
+In this case, you might have a once-in-a-lifetime opportunity to start saving and building up an emergency fund or to start investing.

 If your current spending is below your current income, then you are in good shape.
 Bunker down, work hard (your boss will need you to) and wait for the storm to pass.